-If either or both of you live in Scotland or Northern Ireland and wish to get married in England or Wales please contact the contact the Register Office for further information and advice.
+If either or both of you live in Scotland or Northern Ireland and wish to get married in England or Wales please contact the Register Office for further information and advice.

 The above also applies if one or both of you is not a British Citizen or EEA national and subject to immigration control.

-If you would like more information on where you can hold your ceremony in the Borough, please see our approved venues list.
+If you would like more information on where you can hold your ceremony in the Borough, please see ceremonies brochure.

 Couples sometimes ask if, following their legal civil marriage at an Approved Premise, they can have an additional celebration, commemoration or blessing of the parties’ choice?
 In order that there is no confusion around your marital status we have provided some guidance below:

 If you wish to be married in the Church of England, you should seek advice from the relevant clergy at the church.
 They will arrange for the Banns to be called, or a Common Licence to be issued.
 We would not expect to be involved with these marriages unless they ask you to contact the Register Office.

 The Marriage (Same-Sex Couples) Act 2013 obtained Royal Assent in July 2013.
 If you are a couple not already in a civil partnership and would like a marriage ceremony, we can now conduct and register your marriage.

 Should you require any further information please contact the Register Office.

 All couples can now choose to form either a Marriage or a Civil Partnership.